chrishil1/ChromDL/readme.md

 The individual links for each of the 919 chromatin features labels can be found in `data/data_sources/DeepSEA_data_sources.txt`, and the other data sources used in the experimentation and validation of the model can be found in `data/data_sources/other_data_sources.txt`

 ### Container file
-The previously mentioned container.sif used as the docker image for training and testing ChromDL can be downloaded from: https://drive.google.com/uc?id=1LHVtgATsO4n4WYCFdw46goFgjibCrjip&export=download
+The container.sif used as the docker image for training and testing ChromDL can be downloaded from: https://drive.google.com/uc?id=1LHVtgATsO4n4WYCFdw46goFgjibCrjip&export=download

 ### Weight files
 The fully trained ChromDL weight files can be downloaded from: